 Silk flowers for one’s event, however, are becoming one of the most popular wedding flowers.
 These flowers are similar to real ones in scent and appearance and can be used as cheap wedding bouquet flowers.
 Using silk flowers will eliminate any upkeep necessary for fresh flowers, as well as potential problems such as the flowers dying or becoming discolored.
 You can keep them well after your special day, making these a great choice if you are looking to preserve your bouquet.

 If your wedding ceremony will be outdoors in very cold or hot temperatures, consider using silk flowers as they will not wilt or become frozen.

 If you or any of your guests suffer from severe allergies, silk flowers are going to be the better alternative.

 Although you can apply scent drops to silk flowers, many feel that this is not comparable to the scent of natural flowers.
-If you would like your bouquet to be fragrant, real flowers will be the best option.
+If you would like your bouquet for wedding to be fragrant, real flowers will be the best option.